Benro Polaris notes

 Benro Polaris with Panasonic GH6 camera & 200mm lens

-In 2022 I discovered the Benro Polaris motorised head, which is more expensive than the Sky-Watcher AZ-GTi but can still save expenditure on lenses.
+In 2022 I discovered the Benro Polaris motorised head (1.45kg for 2-axis), which is more expensive than the Sky-Watcher AZ-GTi but can still save expenditure on lenses.
 As well as being more robust than earlier heads I’ve used (such as the GigaPan Epic 100), I have found that support from Benro has been very good.

 The app used to control the head (Polaris) has Remote control, Time lapse, Panorama, and other options, and its Panorama option allows repeat panoramas which is especially useful.